apr94/autoscroller/README.md

-autoscroller
+Autoscroller
 ============

-Autoscroller based on eye and head tilt movement.
-OpenCV + Synaptics Touchpad
+Autoscroller for e-books, websites and similar based on eye and head tilt movement.
+OpenCV + Synaptics Touchpad.

 ##### How to run